 For the first twelve years of operation, this farmhouse location offered much charm and character; however, it severely limited the Museum’s ability to grow.
 In February 2000, Hands-on House moved into an expanded, newly constructed 7,300 square foot building.
 The new facility was specifically designed to meet the needs of a children’s museum.

 Approximately 3,900 square feet of the building currently houses interactive, hands-on exhibits.
-In February 2017, two classrooms were transformed into our newest exhibit, “The Clubhouse,” featuring STEAM activities (Science, Technology, Engineering, Art, and Math), as well as classes and birthday parties.
+In February 2017, two classrooms were transformed into our newest exhibit, “The Clubhouse,” featuring STEM (Science, Technology, Engineering, Math) and Art activities, as well as classes and birthday parties.
 Hands-on House Children’s Museum of Lancaster was designed to meet the learning needs of children ages 2-10 and their families, and continues to be developed to create learning experiences for children and their families through play.